Apollo1840/machine_learning_theory/ml/supervised_learning.md

 There are other tricks like:
 - for feature:
-  - use important features only
+  - use important feature subset only
   - random subset (in RF)
+  - use feature clustering, frequency encoding or target encoding to reduce cardinality of features.
 - for split:
   - use binary search
   - chunklise